scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 08. 07.
+2024
+@0150 Finishing up here . . .

+****Remaining Most Vital Tasks
+	- For mainNav bar, can choose any option at a time.
+Not sequential
+	- reducing image uploads at backEnd, implement sharp module
+	- response for when sockets disconnect
+	- usernames are incorrectly switched in confirmation message for connectionRequest ?! memoization: is it still needed?
+	   ?! moving the log state array to the Main component may have removed the need for implementing useMemo on it...
+	   	  might still do so in regards to updating it with more posts, however

+_somewhere inbetween: CSS UPDATE_

+****After
+	- Implement referral codes + signing up with referral code
+		- see sequence in XD file
+	- Additions to signUp subroute
+		- adding bookmarks to their collections
+		- adding admin0 to their connections and their referer

+****About Project Page
+	- Info / rhetoric on project inspiration, design aims, future goals
+	- count for Users & Posts (eventually, interaction count, cities, groups)
+	- link to changelog

 ### 08. 06.
 2024
 @1345 After ToDoAfters are complete, add new signUp sequence including referral codes then CSS overhaul (again)

+****Some of the Fixes
 - x buttons need to be replaced with svg
 - options in post can be more neat
 - text sizing overall